8 Louisiana Laws That May Not Apply in Other States

 June 29, 2016 @ 9:30 am

-Louisiana’s legislative code has numerous distinctive laws that are related to removing certain animals from sanctuaries, voiding agreements, redhibition, handwritten wills and forced heirship.
-Although legislators in 49 states use common law, Louisiana is the only state with a legal code that is primarily based on civil law, which augments the effects of the interpretation of each law and downgrades the impact of legal precedence.
+Louisiana’s legislative code has numerous distinctive laws that you likely won’t find in other states.
+Although legislators in 49 states use common law, Louisiana is the only state with a legal code primarily based on civil law, which alters how we interpret each law and reduces the impact of legal precedent.

 Redhibition